roman-milk/roman-milk.github.io/deconstructing-the-professor.md

+===

- ****** Deconstructing the Professor ****** bysilkstockingslover© On Wednesday, with Madison sitting directly in front of me, I lectured about sex selling.
+On Wednesday, with Madison sitting directly in front of me, I lectured about sex selling.
 After showing music videos by Lady Gaga, Rihanna and Britney Spears, and a plethora of advertisements using sex to sell, I went on my rant.

  "As you can see, the problem with today's society is that sex is used to sell to all.
 Hot women are used to sell to men, to women and to teenagers.
 Scantily clad women are used to sell everything marketable as they showcase their breasts and bodies to tantalize.
 A commercial with a guy being swarmed by girls as he drinks a certain brand of beer tries to convince consumers that if they drink that beer they too will get hot women."